grymwulf/mathapp_backend/README.md

  - Node v10.15.3
  - NPM v6.4.1
  - MySQL (current)
- - Apache Ant (optional for ant build scripts) v1.10.5
+ - Apache Ant v1.10.5 (optional for ant build scripts)
    - Not needed for deployed instance
- - Java SE 1.8.0_202
+ - Java SE 1.8.0_202 (optional for ant build scripts)
    - Not needed for deployed instance

  # Installation
  1. Install MySQL
- 2. Create a database on MySQL for use (needs to be done manually, app won't do it for you)
- 1. Download source code -
+ 2. Download source code -
- 2. For local development copy .env-sample to .env and update the environment variables located there
+ 3. For local development copy .env-sample to .env and update the environment variables located there
+ 4. Edit database_setup.js to update the ADMIN_USER and ADMIN_PASSWORD constants for an account with admin privileges on the MySQL db
- 3. For AWS Deployment, use the ant aws command in the base directory - this will assemble the correct package for uploading to AWS Elastic Beanstalk under aws/mathapp.zip - Just upload this zip file.
+ 4. For AWS Deployment, use the ant aws command in the base directory - this will assemble the correct package for uploading to AWS Elastic Beanstalk under aws/mathapp.zip - Just upload this zip file.
     1. Review the .env_sample file - I've adjusted the files to use the default RDS_ environment variables supplied by Elastic Beanstalk
- 4. ** TODO ** Configure docker container build script for completely managed local dev environment.
  5. In root directory type the following commands:
-    1. npm install
+    1. npm install (only once, on initial install)
+    2. node database_setup.js (only once, on initial install)
-    2. npm start
+    3. npm start
- 6. Application will listen on port indicated by the environment variable PORT or by default 8000
+ 6. Application will listen on port indicated by the environment variable PORT specified in .env or by default 8000